bilgino/angularforddd/README.md

 }
 ```

-Necessary data transformations can reside in the view model class.
-A better approach is to have a separate class which performs all UI-related operations
+Necessary transformations can reside in the view model.
+A better approach is to have a separate component such as a mapper, translator, factory or abstract super class
-such as a mapper, translator, factory or abstract super class.
+which performs all UI-related operations.
 In this way, we can delegate and decouple the transformation responsibilities to promote code reusability.

 ```
 abstract class ViewModelMapper<T>{
     constructor(){}
     protected format(){}
     protected calc(){}
 }

-class OrderViewModel extend ViewModelMapper<OrderViewModel>{
+class OrderViewModel extends ViewModelMapper<OrderViewModel>{
-    private readonly orderId:string;
+    private orderId:string;
-    private readonly customerId:string;
+    private customerId:string;
-    private readonly total:string;
+    private total:string;
-    private readonly balance:string;
+    private balance:string;

-    get total() {}
+    get total(){}
-    set total(data) { return this.format(data) }
+    set total(data){ this.total = this.format(data) }
-    get balance() {}
+    get balance(){}
-    set balance(data) { return this.calc(data) }
+    set balance(data){ this.balance = this.calc(data) }

     constructor(){
       this.super();